bitrise-io/devcenter/_articles/en/tips-and-tricks/attach-any-file-to-build.md

 1. Add a `Deploy to Bitrise.io` Step to your workflow.

    If you want to attach a file you generated during the build, add this Step after the Step that generates the file or makes it available.
-Otherwise it can be at any point
+Otherwise it can be at any point.
 2. Change the `Deploy directory or file path` input of the Step to the path of the file you want to deploy.
    An example in yaml format: